-“I was hoping that one day she would admit it, so it matters to me that she did, and it gives me some satisfaction,” said Wheeler Parker, a cousin of Till’s, over the news of Bryant’s confession.
+“I was hoping that one day she would admit it, so it matters to me that she did, and it gives me some satisfaction,” said Wheeler Parker, a cousin of Till’s, over the news of Carolyn Bryant Donham’s confession.

 “It’s important to people understanding how the word of a white person against a black person was law, and a lot of black people lost their lives because of it.
 It really speaks to history, it shows what black people went through in those days.”

-After reading about Carolyn Bryant and her deadly accusation of Emmett Till, read how the teenager’s memorial has become a target of vandalism by modern-day racists.
+After reading about Carolyn Bryant and the accusation that led to the lynching of Emmett Till, read how the teenager’s memorial has become a target of vandalism by modern-day racists.
 Then, take a powerful look at America’s first memorial to victims of lynching.